OWN VOICE. ~ InPerspective by Gregg Dieguez —

 13. The “water assurance” agreement BAWSCA and our local agencies have with SFPUC really isn’t one.
 Supply can be reduced in event of drought, and then the allocation %’s shift toward S.F. the less water there is.

-14. HMB numbers understate the water shortage/cutbacks because they presume additional conservation of about 17% – waiting for final #’s from CCWD.
+14. HMB numbers understate the water shortage/cutbacks because they presume additional conservation of about 17% – similar #’s from CCWD.

 The slide show:MCCDroughtPresBuzzArticle072921v2